JuliaImGui/cimgui-pack/README.md

 # cimgui-pack

+### This repository is deprecated, development continues in the [CImGui.jl](https://github.com/Gnimuc/CImGui.jl) monorepo.

+---

 This is a meta-repo containing submodules of the C bindings for Dear ImGui and related packages:
 - [cimgui](https://github.com/cimgui/cimgui)